G1OJS/NECBOL/README.md

 **NECBOL** is a Python library that provides a geometry-first interface for building antenna models using the NEC (Numerical Electromagnetics Code) engine.

-#### ⚠️ this repository may be ahead of the latest stable version: for the latest stable version, install from pip
- - this may also mean that the examples here might not run correctly with the pip installed version, but this should be very temporary

 ## Features

 - **Component-based antenna construction**: Easily create antennas using predefined components.